 - caring for someone with SARS

-- having contact with the bodily fluids of a SARS patient
+- having contact with the bodily fluids of a person with SARS

 - kissing, hugging, touching, or sharing eating or drinking utensils with an infected person

 You can also contract SARS by touching a surface contaminated with respiratory droplets from an infected person and then touching your eyes, mouth, or nose.
-The disease may also be spread through the air, but researchers have not confirmed this hypothesis.
+The disease may also be spread through the air, but researchers have not confirmed this.

 Various lab tests have been developed to detect the SARS virus.
 During the first outbreak of SARS, there were no laboratory tests for the disease.
 Diagnosis was made primarily through symptoms and medical history.
-Now, laboratory tests can be performed on nasal and throat swabs or blood samples (Fouchier and Osterhaus, 2004).
-A chest X-ray or CT imaging scan may also reveal signs of pneumonia characteristic of SARS.
+Now, laboratory tests can be performed on nasal and throat swabs or blood samples.
+A chest X-ray or CT scan may also reveal signs of pneumonia characteristic of SARS.